In My Situation, Am I Still Able to Place My Child for Adoption?

 Adoption is Always an Option

-Here are some of the varying situation women considering adoption may incorrectly believe "disqualify" them from creating an adoption plan:
+Here are some of the varying situations women considering adoption may incorrectly believe "disqualify" them from creating an adoption plan:

 Alcohol and Drug Usage

-Whether you have used alcohol or drugs in the past or are using them now, please understand that this has no affect on whether or not you may place your child up for adoption.
-While we highly encourage women to live a healthy lifestyle during pregnancy, there are lots of adoptive families who are excited to work with you toward a successful adoption no matter your usage history.
+While we highly encourage women to live a healthy lifestyle during pregnancy, there are many potential adoptive families who are excited to work with you toward a successful adoption, no matter your usage history.
 We also encourage you to be as open and honest as you can when working with us so that we can help find the right adoptive family for you.

 Birth Father Involvement

 Whether the father of your baby is supportive or unsupportive of your adoption, or is uninvolved or unknown, you may still pursue an adoption plan.
-Every state has its own laws on the birth father.
-Our Adoption Specialists can talk to you more about your own situation with the birth father, and together we will be able to determine what is the best course of action.
+Our adoption specialists can talk to you more about your own situation with the birth father, and together we will be able to determine the best course of action.

 Did you know that around half of the women who place a baby up for adoption have other children as well?
 If this describes your situation, please know that in no way does pursuing adoption legally affect your other children.
 Life can throw a variety of challenging situations your way.
 Just because you’ve been able to choose to parent in the past doesn’t disqualify you from choosing adoption now.
 Your adoption specialist can provide insight on how to talk to your children about your adoption, and how they can be a part of your adoption plan.
 These conversations can be very challenging, but our adoption specialists have worked with many mothers in this situation.
 It’s possible that adoption could be the best choice for you, your baby and your other children.

-If you have a complicated medical history, you may worry that cancer, diabetes, mental illness or other medical conditions in their medical background or their family’s medical background, disqualify you from adoption.
+If you have a complicated medical history, you may worry that cancer, diabetes, mental illness or other medical conditions in you background, or your family’s medical background, disqualify you from adoption.
 This is not the case.
 American Adoptions has worked with hundreds of waiting families open to working with women of all different medical backgrounds.